jonis100/OpenUni/20931 Information security workshop/README.md

 ##### The course is based on Georgia Weidman, Penetration Testing – A Hands-On Introduction to Hacking (‏﻿No Starch Press, 2014‎)‏

-The specisfications of tasks determine by the PDF Booklet atteched.

 May have some inaccurate or mistakes.
 Use this repository on your own risk, and feel free open PR to correct issues you find:)

 Good Luck!